'It's Devastating'; Storeowner's Surveillance Video Captures Oakland Crash That Left 6 Children Injured

 OAKLAND (CBS SF) — When Gaspar Gamez checked his surveillance camera video at his Oakland business, he was shocked to see what it had recorded.

 There were images of a suspected DUI crash at the intersection of International Boulevard and 38th Avenue that left 10 people injured including six children.
-Two of the youngsters were ejected from the vehicle they were in and suffered critical injuries.READ MORE: Crash on I-80 Leaves Two Dead, CHP Says
+Two of the youngsters were ejected from the vehicle they were in and suffered critical injuries.READ MORE: Salesforce To Help Employees Exit Texas In Wake Of New Anti-Abortion Law

 “It’s devastating,” he told KPIX 5.
 “I mean there’s been a lot of accidents.
 But when you see kids flying around like that, it makes it even worse.”